dkarchmer/django-rest-framework-client/README.md

 ## Requirements

-pystrato requires the following modules.
+restframeworkclient requires the following modules.

     * Python 2.7+ or 3.4+
     * requests